Tax Staff & Divisions

 Robeson County real property is permanently listed.
 It is not necessary for you to file a listing with the County Assessor unless; improvements, new construction, demolition, or removal of buildings was done to your real property during the prior year; you currently receive the present use deferment but no longer qualify under the provisions of the program; you currently receive the elderly/disabled exemption but no longer qualify under the provisions of the program of real property is established as of January 1st of the tax year.
 Transfer of ownership during the year does not relieve the seller of tax liability.
 The assessed value, property values is established as of January 1 of the last countywide reappraisal.
 Changes in assessed value between reappraisals are made to reflect changes made to the property, such as; new construction, demolitions, remodeling, change in zoning, or to correct errors and misapplication of the schedule of values.
 Assessed values should reflect “Fair Market Value” as of January 1 of the last reappraisal.

 All appeals must be postmarked prior to the adjournment of the Board.
 Adjournment dates are typically in late April and are advertised prior to the first meeting each year.
-You may obtain an appeal form by making written request to the County Assessor, Clerk to the Board, 500 N Elm St. Room 103, Lumberton, NC 28358.
+You may obtain an appeal form by making a written request to Robert Conner, Tax Administrator, Robeson County Administration Center, 550 North Chestnut Street, Lumberton, NC 28358

 REAL PROPERTY REAPPRAISAL / REVALUATION